ItsRune/VibezAPI/docs/APIs/Commands/Command Operation Codes.md

     -- Make sure the tolerance is a valid tolerance. tolerance = tolerance or "<="

-    local isOk, currentPlayerRank = pcall(
+    -- 'GetRankInGroup' caches when it's first called, this will not update if their rank changes. local isOk, currentPlayerRank = pcall(
         playerToCheck.GetRankInGroup,
         playerToCheck,